jaeschrich/Spark/README.md

 Spark.js is a JavaScript Framework designed to make writing JavaScript on the client-side like writing a desktop application.
 For example, in jQuery you do this to make a button with JavaScript:
-*Please actually open the README!
-The preview won't work
 ```HTML
 <!doctype html>
 <html>